gregtwallace/certwarden.com/docs/3_user_interface/9_providers/3_dns01_cloudflare.md

 ---
 sidebar_position: 3
-description: "This is LeGo's native integration with Cloudflare as a dns provider."
+description: "This is Cert Warden's native integration with Cloudflare as a dns provider."
 ---

 # dns-01 Cloudflare

-LeGo has native support for Cloudflare as a DNS provider.
+Cert Warden has native support for Cloudflare as a DNS provider.

 There are two options to configure Cloudflare.
 You can either create a scoped API Token or use a Global API Key.